sarashoouri/EfficientMTL/README.md

 Sub-task: All other sub-task
 Steps:
-1. Step1 is to train the model based on the **main task** to make the delta weight sparse.
+1. Step1 is to train the model based on the <strong>main task</strong> to make the delta weight sparse.
-2. Step2 fixes the locations of non-zero values in the **delta weight** matrix and finetunes them to improve the sub-task performance.
+2. Step2 fixes the locations of non-zero values in the <strong>delta weight</strong> matrix and finetunes them to improve the sub-task performance.
-3. Step3 finetunes the nonzero values of the delta weight matrix in order to make the **delta task activation** sparse while maintaining the desired performance.
+3. Step3 finetunes the nonzero values of the delta weight matrix in order to make the <strong>delta task activation</strong> sparse while maintaining the desired performance.
 ```